kadamandersson/kadamandersson.github.io/index.md

 - **Mika Persson** is working on deep learning accelerated Bayesian inference for the direction of arrival problem.

 - **Karl Hammar** is working on Bayesian point of launch estimation for hypersonic missiles.
 He is sampling the posterior with Partially Deterministic Markov Processes (PDMP).
+Supervised together with Benjamin Svedung Wettervik at Saab.

 ### Previous master thesis students